BekdoucheAmineAdel/Automation-Robotics-UM/README.md

 # Automation-Robotics-UM

-This repository contains laboratory work, projects, and practical code developed during my studies at the University of Montpellier, with a focus on Automation and Robotics.
+This repository contains laboratory work, projects, and practical code realted to automation and robotics developed during my studies at the University of Montpellier, with a focus on Automation and Robotics.

 ## Repository Structure